dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 -->
 [!code-csharp[Custom_tracking_with_TrackGraph_1b](../../../samples/core/ChangeTracking/ChangeTrackingInEFCore/GeneratedKeysSamples.cs?name=Custom_tracking_with_TrackGraph_1b)]

 For each entity in the graph, the code above checks the primary key value _before tracking the entity_.
 For unset (zero) key values, the code does what EF Core would normally do.
-That is, if the key is not set, then the entity as marked as `Added`.
+That is, if the key is not set, then the entity is marked as `Added`.
 If the key is set and the value is non-negative, then the entity is marked as `Modified`.
 However, if a negative key value is found, then its real, non-negative value is restored and the entity is tracked as `Deleted`.

 The output from running this code is: